Otholobium spissum: Taxonomy

 As far as known, a specimen of this species was first collected by the famous South African botanist Harry Bolus in 1907.
 Charles Stirton and A. Muthama Muasya considered it sufficiently different from its relatives, described it in 2017, and called it Otholobium spissum.
 The name of the genus Otholobium is a combination of the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
 The species name spissum is derived from the Ancient Greek word σπιδνός (spidnós) meaning dense or solid.

 Conservation, distribution and ecology

 Otholobium spissum is considered a vulnerable species that is known from seven locations.
 These populations are declining due to expanding vineyards and olive cultivation.
-It occurs in the Central mountain renosterveld on Bokkeveld and Witteberg shales at an altitude of about 600 m, in the Western Cape province of South Africa.
+It occurs in the Central mountain renosterveld on Bokkeveld and Witteberg shales at an elevation of about 600 m, in the Western Cape province of South Africa.
 It mostly grows individually but sometimes occurs in larger groups.
 This species dies in a fire and is therefore expected to produce many seeds.